UNIVERSITY OF WISCONSIN River Falls

 Introduction to Music Education, General Music Methods, Elementary Music Methods, Secondary Music Methods, Music for Elementary Teachers, Popular Music, World Music, First Year Adventures, Applied Tuba, and Student Teacher Supervision

-Dr. Paul J. Budde is an Assistant Professor of Music at the University of Wisconsin-River Falls, where he teaches Introduction to Music Education, General Music Methods, Elementary Music Methods, Secondary Music Methods, Music for Elementary Teachers, Popular Music, World Music, First Year Adventures, and Applied Tuba.
+Dr. Paul J. Budde is an Associate Professor of Music at the University of Wisconsin-River Falls, where he teaches Introduction to Music Education, General Music Methods, Elementary Music Methods, Secondary Music Methods, Music for Elementary Teachers, Popular Music, World Music, First Year Adventures, and Applied Tuba.
 In addition, he supervises music students during Student Teaching.
 He currently serves as President Elect for the Wisconsin Music Educators Association (WMEA) and is a member of the WMEA Wisconsin Music Standards Revision Committee.

 Previously, Budde served as an adjunct Professor of Music at Gustavus Adolphus College, Inver Hills Community College, Mankato State University, St. Cloud State University, and the University of St. Thomas.
 In addition, he taught middle and high school music in the public schools of Wisconsin and Minnesota for eight years.
 As an instructor, Budde is passionate about finding ways to blend the best of traditional music education with forward-looking ideas that align with the ever-changing needs of students in the 21st century.

 Dr. Budde’s current research centers on the use of the National Music Standards by music educators in Wisconsin and Minnesota as well as Action-Based Research.
 His dissertation study, An Analysis of Methods for Teaching Middle School Band Students to Articulate (2011) represents another area of research.